govau/service-manual/content/content-strategy/set-goals-measure-success/goals-objectives-kpis/supporting-takeaway.md

 layout: text/callout
 ---

-Content strategy goals and objectives need to be aligned with the agency and user needs and KPIs show content success.
+Content strategy goals and objectives need to align with the agency's and user needs, and for KPIs to show content success.